confidential-containers/trustee/attestation-service/README.md

 * `reference-data`: Reference values in a map used to enforce the OPA policy.
 * `customized_claims`: Customized claims whose integrity is protected by binding its digest into the evidence.
 It will be a JSON map.

+# Components

 ## Verifier Drivers

-A verifier driver parse the HW-TEE specific attestation evidence, and performs the following tasks:
+A verifier driver parses the HW-TEE specific attestation evidence, and performs the following tasks:

 1. Verify HW-TEE hardware signature of the TEE quote/report in the evidence.